prequel-co/firestore-extraction/README.md

 # Firestore Extraction Tool

 This Firestore Extraction Tool is a node module built to extract JSON data from a Firestore db and write it to .json files in a GCP bucket.
-This is useful for non-proprietary backups and other use cases in which non-proprietary or encoded data types are important.
+This is useful for non-proprietary filetype backups and other use cases in which non-proprietary or non-encoded data types are important.

 ## How It Works